Modernity’s Mutable Angel of Life and Death

 He was a Jew.

-What a person had made of themselves to be and what they had achieved in their own individual right didn’t matter to these people.
+What a person had made of themselves and what they had personally achieved in their own individual right didn’t matter to these people.
 It was all about where you came from and whether your people were the right kind.

-Not too long thereafter, Fritz Haber died of a heart attack alone in a hotel in Switzerland on January 29th, 1934.
+Not too long after escaping Germany, Fritz Haber died of a heart attack alone in a hotel in Switzerland on January 29th, 1934.
 He was 65 years old.

 The Lasting Effect of Haber’s Hubris

 Fritz Haber’s hubris left its mark on Humanity at large by interweaving the darkest of legacies back and forth between the scientist’s family and his people.

 Fritz and his first wife Clara had one child together, their son, Hermann.
 It was mentioned how at age 13 Hermann was the one to find Clara after she shot herself in the chest.
 Eerily the Habers’ only child embodied a strong karmic imprint from both his parents.
 Like Fritz, Hermann would become a chemist after emigrating to the United States.